jemat17/FIS_BLE_HR/BLEHR/README.md

 “click on your heart rate device”
 Then click OK

 You are now back in the gui, now you can click on what measure do wanna see you can now click on Live HR, Live HRV, HR, and HRV.

 If you clicked on Live HR or HRV you will now see a live graph of HR or HRV.

 If you clicked on HR or HRV you now have to click on which date you want to see data from.

 Then you have to click OK.

 You can now see a graph of your Heart Rate or Heart Rate Variability from the date you have chosen.

 To exit the program:

 hold ctrl and press c in the terminal running the ./start.sh

-Run the script as root user or correctly specify the rights on `hcitool` and `gatttool`.
+Run the script as root user or correctly specify the rights on `hcitool` and `gatttool` (see Troubleshooting) .